Dsmujtba/end-to-end-batch-and-streaming-pipeline-on-aws/README.md

 # End-to-End Batch and Streaming Data Pipeline on AWS for a Recommendation System

+**About This Project:** An end-to-end data pipeline I engineered on AWS, demonstrating the integration of batch (Glue, S3) and real-time streaming (Kinesis, Lambda, Firehose) processing to feed a recommendation system.
+This project showcases infrastructure automation with Terraform and the practical application of cloud services for scalable data ingestion, transformation, and storage, including vector embeddings for recommendations.

 ---

 This repository details an advanced data pipeline I designed and implemented on Amazon Web Services (AWS) to power a recommendation system.
 The solution robustly handles both **batch data processing** (for historical data and model training inputs like embeddings) and **real-time streaming data** (for user activity), showcasing a modern hybrid architecture.
 My focus was on leveraging serverless and managed AWS services for scalability, automating infrastructure deployment with Terraform, and building a system capable of generating timely user recommendations.